decretist/Dissertation/Chapter4/pca.md

 Kestemont was very generous in his technical advice during the early stages of this project.

+[^pca6]: Following the example of @kestemont_collaborative_2015,
+205: "To automatically isolate the clitic, we have stripped the suffix (‘x*que*’) from every word that did not occur in a list of words proposed by Schinke *et al*.
+(1996, p.
+180-1)."

+    The list of words appears in @schinke_stemming_1996.
+Schinke's article was published in a hard-to-find journal.
+The article is frequently referenced (55 citations in Google Scholar as of 18 March 2021), but I was unable to obtain a copy.
+My information about Schinke's stemming algorithm and pass list comes indirectly via @porter_schinke_nodate.

-[^pca6]: In the case statements, 1st-, and 2nd-recension *dicta* from Gratian's *Decretum*, there are 747 occurrences of 79 unique words ending in -*que*.
+    In the case statements, 1st-, and 2nd-recension *dicta* from Gratian's *Decretum*, there are 747 occurrences of 79 unique words ending in -*que*.
 (This does not count 423 occurrences of the word *que* itself.)
 Of those, 498 are occurrences of 19 unique words from Schinke's 54-word pass list, while 249 occurrences of 60 unique words are not.
 It is from these 249 words that, according to Schinke, the -*que* ending should be detached as an enclitic.

     However, the 249 words include 72 occurrences of 17 unique words ending with the adverbial enclitics -*cumque* or -*cunque*,